nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 It can run with a fixed-size thread pool or even just a single thread and it polls tasks that are ready to make progress.
 How does it know what tasks (coroutines) are ready to be resumed and make progress?
 Typically, this is done via syscalls like `epoll`.
-They allow the kernel to notify when something happened (i.e., data has arrived), queueing an event together with the coroutine to be picked up by a thread and resumed.
+They allow the kernel to notify the asynchronous runtime (`boost::asio::io_context`) when something happened on a file descriptor (i.e., data has arrived), queueing an event together with the coroutine to be picked up by a thread and resumed.
-We do not rely on spin waiting, nor do we need a timer or regularly wake up to check if something is ready.
+We do not rely on busy-waiting, nor do we need a timer or regularly wake up to check if something is ready.

 When resumed, we can deal with the arrived data, e.g., by giving it out to other components for further processing.
 Potentially, the task can then make a new request before yielding control again.